• Skip to primary navigation

 Beet challahs on a a pan

-Beautiful and unique colored challah made with beet juice.
+Beautiful and unique colored challah bread made with beet juice.

 Print Recipe Pin Recipe